 Kelly Thompson is about comics.
-And sometimes novels.
+And she’s also sometimes about novels.
 She often goes by the name 1979 Semi-Finalist, which is its own whole (not terribly exciting) story.
 This is the place where she’s making her new creator-owned comics with some incredible collaborators, and also giving subscribers a peek behind the curtain of making comics.

 Here’s a page full of answers to questions!
 It will be a living document for you guys to refer to and that I will add to it as necessary.
 Here’s what we’re starting with…